 Dr. Fan was appointed Assistant Professor of Accounting at the C. T. Bauer College of Business in June 2011.
 Prior to joining the University of Houston, she had taught financial, cost, and intermediate accounting at the University of Oklahoma, where she received her Ph.
 D. in May 2011.
-Professor Fan's primary research interests include capital market-based accounting issues, misclassification of financial statement information, earnings management, voluntary disclosures, and analyst forecasts.
-Her teaching interests are undergraduate financial and managerial accounting courses.
+Professor Fan's primary research interests include capital market-based accounting issues, misclassification of financial statement information, earnings management, and voluntary disclosure.
+She enjoys teaching undergraduate financial accounting and introductory doctoral seminar on accounting research.

 - Capital market-based accounting research

 Areas of Expertise

 - Fan, Y. and W. Thomas.
 What Determines Management Cash Flow Forecasts in the Oil and Gas Industry?
 Oil, Gas and Energy Quarterly 62:1 (September 2013): 37-55.